 If you develop a rash from using an antiperspirant, you might be allergic to aluminium.
 There are antiperspirants available that do not use aluminium, so try one of those instead.

 It may also help to wear natural fabrics, such as cotton and linen, or clothes made of fabrics that wick moisture and dry faster, such as polyester blends.
-They will help you avoid body odour and won’t show underarm sweat stains as much.
+They will help you avoid body odour and will not show underarm sweat stains as much.

 You might find your feet sweat more during puberty too, which can cause foot odour.
 Try to avoid shoes made of man-made materials.
-And don’t wear the same shoes every day, so they have a chance to dry completely between wears.
+Don’t wear the same shoes every day, so they have a chance to dry completely between wears.

 – which refers to whiteheads, blackheads and pimples – is caused by hormones and blocked pores in the skin.
-Some boys will get a lot of acne, and some won’t get much at all.
+Some boys will get a lot of acne, and some will not get much at all.

 If you have a problem with acne, try cleansing your skin with a gentle non-soap cleanser.
 Over-the-counter acne treatment products that contain benzoyl peroxide or salicylic acid can also help.
-And try to use sunscreens and facial products that are labelled as ‘oil-free’ or ‘non-comedogenic’.
+Try to use sunscreens and facial products that are labelled as ‘oil-free’ or ‘non-comedogenic’.

-If these products don’t help with your acne, don’t worry, there is more you can do.
-Your doctor can refer you to a dermatologist, who can help you find a treatment.
+If these products do not help with your acne, don’t worry, there is more you can do.
+You can visit your doctor and they can refer you to a dermatologist, who can help you find a treatment.

 Many boys are keen to get some muscle definition as they grow.
 But you need to be patient, because muscles don’t grow until later in puberty, when your body produces more testosterone.

 Until then, lifting weights can help you build strength, but not muscle.
-If you like to work out with weights, do a lot of repetitions of lighter weights rather than trying to lift heavy weights.
+If you like to work out with weights, do more repetitions of lighter weights rather than trying to lift heavy weights.
 Over-lifting can damage your growth plates, which control the length and shape of your bones.
-Injuries to these plates can negatively affect your growth.
+Injuries to these growth plates can negatively affect your growth.

 Remember that there is no ‘right’ way for your body to look.
-Focus on building a strong, healthy body, rather than growing your muscles in a particular way.
+Focus on building a strong, healthy body, rather than growing your muscles in a particular way, to look a certain way.

 With all the changes you go through with puberty, it can be easy to become self-conscious and uncomfortable with your body.
 It’s natural to want to look good and feel confident in your own skin.